How to Get a Roofing License: A Basic Guide

 If you are serious about passing your licensing exam on the first try, partner with Contractor Training Center.

-We have study guides put together by experts who have passed the test themselves.
+We have study guides and roofing book lists put together by experts who have passed the test themselves.
 We also offer one on one consultations to make sure you get the individualized help you deserve.

 Don't waste time and money retaking the exam.
 With CTC on your side, you'll pass on your first attempt!